Civil partnerships - your rights

 Leave to remain in the UK

-Civil partners of British citizens and persons settled here will be able to apply for an initial period of two years leave to remain in the United Kingdom.
+Civil partners of British citizens and persons settled here will be able to apply for an initial period of two years leave to remain in the UK.
 If they're still in the civil partnership at the end of that period, they'll be entitled to apply for indefinite leave to remain in the UK.